Table of Contents

 Indoor Composting For Kids

 If you cannot compost outside, there are some options to compost indoors as well.
 You can make your own compost bin using a foot-pedal style kitchen dustbin.
-You can find these specially made for composting at a hardware store or online.
+You can find these specially made for composting at a hardware store or online at Amazon.

 These dustbin-style compost bins for inside have to be used with charcoal tablets to reduce the smell, although this doesn’t always work.
 It is also not the best idea if you have pets, as they might see the compost bin as their new food bowl!